Right-Fit Inquiries

 Request the audit

-Share basic practice and website information.
-The first reply can confirm fit, scope, timeline, and whether the $499 audit is the right first step.
+Share your basic practice details below.
+I will reply within one business day to confirm fit, timeline, and whether the $499 Website Trust Audit is the right first step for your practice.

-Please do not include protected health information, client names, client stories, or sensitive clinical details.
-This request is for practice and website information only.
+Privacy boundary: Please do not include protected health information, client names, client stories, or sensitive clinical details.
+This form is strictly for administrative website and practice information.